 If you find yourself in this fascinating country, make sure you take a side trip to this Storybook Karlstejn Castle.

 There are times in your life when you see things that shock you.
 Other times that take your breath away at their beauty.
 Prague has both of these elements in spades.
 These qualities are exhibited not by a singular artistic piece.
-Take a journey with me through Europe’s Hollywood, and explore the Art of Prague.
+Take a journey with me through Europe’s Hollywood, and explore the unique art in Prague.

 Starting off with Lennon: